brittbrundage/miniProject1-601/section2.md

 	- _Example:_ Make a clone of a repository in a new directory at another location.
 The original repository can be located on the local filesystem or on remote machine.

+- **Fork:** It is a copy of a repository that allows you to freely experiment with changes without affecting the original project.

+	- _Example:_ A developer create a fork copy in their local system.